rescript-lang/bucklescript.github.io/docs/upgrade-to-v6-and-v7.md

 ---
-title: Upgrade Guide to v6 and above
+title: Upgrade Guide to v6 and v7
 ---

-If you have been using BuckleScript for the last couple of years, you'll probably have noticed that upgrading to the newest version was always seamless and without any breaking changes or performance loss.
-The BuckleScript team puts a lot of effort in making sure that users can upgrade as soon as possible without any changes in their workflow.
+If you have been using BuckleScript for the last couple of years, you probably noticed that upgrading to the newest version has always been a seamless experience without any breaking changes or performance loss.
+That's because the BuckleScript team puts a lot of effort in making sure that users can upgrade as soon as possible without any changes in their workflow.

-With some major underlying changes in BuckleScript v6 and above, upgrading will still be quite easy, but will involve a few more installation steps (depending on your project setup).
+That said, this time with the v6 and v7 releases, some fundamental changes happened, which means that upgrades will involve a few more installation steps than usual (depending on your project setup).
+Luckily, the upgrade should still be straight forward and easy to do.

-This guide will give you some more insights on what has changed, and later give you concrete instructions to upgrade your BuckleScript project.
+This guide will give you some more insights on what has changed, and later give you concrete instructions on how to upgrade your BuckleScript projects.

 ## A Quick Look under the Hood

-BuckleScript changed the underlying OCaml version from `4.02.3` (BS v5) to `4.06`.
-Usually this shouldn't have any impact on existing codebases, unless they are using PPXes or other meta programming binaries.
-PPXes rely on the the data representation of the OCaml / Reason syntax, so if you are using a tool such as `graphql_ppx` (which has usually been compiled natively with a `4.02.3` OCaml version) you will get a compatibility error when used with BuckleScript v6.
+BuckleScript v6 and v7 changed the underlying OCaml version from `4.02.3` (BS v5) to `4.06.1`.
+Usually this shouldn't impact any existing codebases, unless they are using PPXes or other meta programming binaries.
+Simply explained, PPXes rely on the data representation of the OCaml / Reason syntax, so if you are using a tool such as `graphql_ppx` (which has usually been compiled natively with a `4.02.3` OCaml version) you will get a compatibility error when used with BuckleScript v6 / v7.

-Luckily during the transition phase between v5 and v6 (which has been running for several months), the community has been [coordinating efforts](https://github.com/BuckleScript/bucklescript/issues/3914) to upgrade and release commonly used tools to `4.06` compatible compile artifacts.
+Luckily during the transition phase between v5 and v6 (which has been an ongoing process for for several months), the community has been [coordinating efforts](https://github.com/BuckleScript/bucklescript/issues/3914) to upgrade and release commonly used tools to BS v6 / v7 compatible compile artifacts.
 You will find all installation instructions in this guide as well.

 ### BS Version Overview / Features

-- *BS 5.x and below*: OCaml 4.02.3
+- *BS 5.x and below*: based on OCaml 4.02.3
-- *BS 6.x and above*: OCaml 4.06.1
+- *BS 6.x and above*: based on OCaml 4.06.1
     - Adds [`Inline
       Records`](https://caml.inria.fr/pub/docs/manual-ocaml/manual040.html)
       support (introduced with `4.03`)
-- *BS 7.x and above*: OCaml 4.06.1 (dropped 4.02.3 support)
+- *BS 7.x and above*: based on OCaml 4.06.1 (stops 4.02.3 support)
     - Adds the `Records-as-Objects` feature, which makes BS compile record type values into JS objects instead of nested arrays (see blog [post 1](/blog/2019/11/18/whats-new-in-7) and [post 2](/blog/2019/12/27/whats-new-in-7-cont))
     - Ships with `refmt` version `3.5.1` with greatly improved syntax error messages (codename `reerror`)

-The biggest upside of upgrading to `4.06` is that we will finally be deprecating OCaml `4.02.3`, which will make maintenance way easier (lots of build infra code will be dropped).
-Also the OCaml community will greatly benefit from this change, since a lot of OCaml libraries still support a minimum version of `4.02.3` just for BuckleScript compatibility.
+The biggest upside of upgrading to BS v6 and v7 is that we will finally be able to deprecate  underlying OCaml `4.02.3` code, which will make maintenance way easier (lots of code / processes can be removed and simplified).
+Also the OCaml community will greatly benefit from this change, since a lot of OCaml libraries still have to support a minimum OCaml version of `4.02.3` just for BuckleScript
+<= v5 compatibility.

-> We recommend to upgrade to v7 as soon as possible (v6 only if there are any unlikely blocking issues).
-Your Reason code will still work as expected, you'll only need to upgrade your native tools to make everything behave correctly
+> We recommend upgrading to BS v7 as soon as possible (v6 only if there are any
+> unlikely blocking issues).
+Your Reason code will still work as expected, you'll
+> only need to upgrade your native tools to make everything behave correctly.

 Please support us moving forward and help us by providing bug reports in case you have any issues.

-## How to upgrade
+## How to upgrade to v6 and v7

 ### Dependencies